Everglades, Key West, Florida

 Comments: 3

-We first drove from Miami to Crystal River on the west coast of Florida, 80 miles north of Tampa.
+A long drive from Miami leads to Crystal River on the west coast of Florida, 80 miles north of Tampa.

 I had never seen these animals before and did not even know they were living there.
 I just walked in the dark with my camera and the flash on, approached it and snapped the photo.
 It's only then, that to my surprise, I discovered the armadillo that was digging in the dirt.